-Notable alumni of the Ailey School include: Taeler Cyrus, Clement Mensah, Alia Kache
+Notable alumni: Taeler Cyrus, Clement Mensah, Alia Kache

-Skill-building: The dance program is structured on a “triple track” curriculum with equal emphasis on ballet, modern, and jazz.
-Tap, African dance, choreography, and improvisation classes are also available, and the program offers an emphasis in one or two areas during junior and senior years.
+Skill-building: The University of Arizona’s dance program is structured on a “triple track” curriculum, with equal emphasis on ballet, modern, and jazz.
+Tap, African dance, choreography, and improvisation classes are also available.
+The program offers an emphasis in one or two areas during junior and senior years.
 As for studio work, the ensemble has performed the work of Alexei Ratmansky, Christopher Wheeldon, and George Balanchine.
 Students also have the opportunity to earn another degree alongside their BFA in dance (in the past, these have ranged from business to mechanical engineering).

-Performance opportunities: The school of dance has a full performance season September through May made up of more than 40 performances a year.
+Performance opportunities: The school of dance has a full performance season, running from September through May and featuring more than 40 performances per year.
 Unique performance opportunities include international engagements in Italy, Germany, and Mexico, national performances at the Joyce Theatre in NYC and the Kennedy Center in Washington, D.C., and local performances with the Tucson Symphony Orchestra.

 Post-college prep: Guest artists visit campus every year to set choreography or teach class to give dancers a better idea of their career goals.
 Rehearsals always operate in a professional setting, and students also learn career preparation, how to work with musicians, and technical production skills.

-Notable alumni include: Alex McBride, Mindy Moeller, Ashley Lafferty
+Notable alumni: Alex McBride, Mindy Moeller, Ashley Lafferty

-Performance opportunities: The annual dance season is made up of four fully produced mainstage shows, comprised of guest artists’ original works and choreography, choreography by senior dance majors, choreography by sophomore and junior dance majors, masterworks, and guest artist choreography for freshmen.
+Performance opportunities: The annual dance season is made up of four fully produced mainstage shows.
+These shows include a mix of guest artists’ original works and choreography, choreography by senior dance majors, choreography by sophomore and junior dance majors, masterworks, and guest artist choreography for freshmen.

-Post-college prep: The school hosts guest artists in residency and allows for student networking opportunities, as well as offering a year-long senior seminar outlining how to transition into the industry post-graduation.
-This year, Boston Conservatory is also offering a new creative entrepreneurship minor in partnership with Berklee.
+Post-college prep: The school hosts guest artists-in-residency and allows for student networking opportunities.
+It also offers a year-long senior seminar that discusses how to transition into the industry post-graduation.
+Boston Conservatory is also offering a new creative entrepreneurship minor in partnership with Berklee.

-Notable alumni include: Ebony Williams, Kurt Douglas, David Glista
+Notable alumni: Ebony Williams, Kurt Douglas, David Glista

 Skill-building: Florida State’s BFA dance program hones in on performance and choreography, as well as pedagogy, history, and aesthetic.
 Other courses include music and choreography, composition, movement analysis, and production.
 Potential students should note that before advancing to the next level of any studio technique, dancers must demonstrate a certain level of progress or retake the course.
 The school also offers dance study abroad programs in both Paris and Valencia, Spain, featuring master classes and courses in dance history.